edafni/ErezDafni/README.txt

-This files creates my portfolio
+These files comprise my portfolio.